MyPureCloud/terraform-provider-genesyscloud/docs/resources/outbound_campaignrule.md

 Optional:

 - `campaign_ids` (List of String) The list of campaigns for a CampaignRule to monitor.
 Required if the CampaignRule has any conditions that run on a campaign.
+Changing the outboundCampaignRuleEntityCampaignRuleId attribute will cause the outbound_campaignrule object to be dropped and recreated with a new ID.
 - `sequence_ids` (List of String) The list of sequences for a CampaignRule to monitor.
 Required if the CampaignRule has any conditions that run on a sequence.
+Changing the outboundCampaignRuleEntitySequenceRuleId attribute will cause the outbound_campaignrule object to be dropped and recreated with a new ID.
 - `use_triggering_entity` (Boolean) If true, the CampaignRuleAction will apply to the same entity that triggered the CampaignRuleCondition.
 Defaults to `false`.